 Perhaps one of the most common problems is no enough space on the hard drive to complete an upgrade of Windows 10.
 Usually, you will see this problem on low-cost devices with limited storage capacity and older computers.

 To prevent storage problems, make sure that your device has at least 20GB of free space available for the download and installation.
-If you don’t enough space, it’s possible to use the Settings app to delete temporary and other unnecessary files.
-Alternatively, you can also connect an empty USB flash drive with at least 8GB to 16GB of storage that Windows 10 will automatically use as extra space to successfully install the update.
+If you don’t have enough space, it’s possible to use the Settings app to delete temporary and other unnecessary files.
+Alternatively, you can also connect an empty USB flash drive with at least 8GB to 16GB of space that Windows 10 will automatically use as secondary storage to successfully install the update.